Some armies define a soldier’s combat equipment as being three levels. This paper gives a concise account of the British Army’s perception:

 - Hat(s), gloves.

-Some of the popular designs of civilian rucksac that have been used by British soldiers have detachable side pocket which can be joined together to create a small pack.
+Some of the popular designs of civilian rucksac that have been used by British soldiers have detachable side pockets which can be joined together to create a small pack.
 The British Army committees in this paper regarded this as an acceptable way to carry loads of less than full Marching Order.
 Sadly they did not follow on to the logical step of eliminating the kidney pouches.

 A pack formed from a pair of side pockets has a capacity of about 20-30 litres.
 It can easily accommodate the contents of a pair of kidney pouches.
 They are long enough to hold shelter pole sections.
 Some lightweight sleeping bags pack down to a rugby ball-sized mass so it is quite possible room for such a sleeping bag can be found inside such a pouch.
 If a number of accessory patches are fitted to the outside of the pouches items such as groundcloths, blankets, ponchos and kipmats can be tied under, around and between the two pouches.
 A mesh pocket would allow a towel or poncho to dry.